LaibaUrooj/TrueDetective/README.md

 > cctv view

 With respect to fyp-1, we did recognition on BareFace, Glasses and Hat Recognition.
+With respect to fyp-2  we did recognition on Fake Baerd, Face Mask.
-The Test Train Data contains these images divided accordingly are information related to that is given below.
+The Test Train Data distribution is as below.

 *******************************************************************************************************************************************************************************